 Community colleges increasingly face similar prospects – and the shortfalls extend to grades K-12.

 "There has been a shift from the belief that we as a nation benefit from higher education, to a belief that it's the people receiving the education who primarily benefit and so they should foot the bill," concludes Ronald G. Ehrenberg, a trustee of the State University system of New York and director of the Cornell Higher Education Research Institute.

-A more accurate description, I think, is "Failure by Design," the title of a recent study by the Economic Policy Institute, which has long been a major source of reliable information and analysis on the state of the economy.
+A more accurate description, I think, is "Failure by Design," the title of a study by the Economic Policy Institute, which has long been a major source of reliable information and analysis on the state of the economy.

 The EPI study reviews the consequences of the transformation of the economy a generation ago from domestic production to financialization and offshoring.
 By design; there have always been alternatives.